FuelLabs/sway/docs/src/forc/workspaces.md

-## Workspaces
+# Workspaces

-A *workspace* is a collection of one or more packages, called *workspace members*, that are managed together.
+A *workspace* is a collection of one or more packages, namely *workspace members*, that are managed together.

-The key points of workspaces are:
+The key points for workspaces are:

-* Common commands can run across all workspace members, like `forc build` or `forc deploy`.
+* Common `forc` commands available for a single package can also be used for a workspace, like `forc build` or `forc deploy`.
-* All packages share a common [`Forc.lock`] file which resides in the *workspace root*.
+* All packages share a common [`Forc.lock`] file which resides in the root directory of the workspace.

 For workspaces, `Forc.toml` accepts following fields:

-* `members`(#the-members-field) - Packages to include in the workspace.
+* [`members`](#the-members-field) - Packages to include in the workspace.

-### The `members` field
+## The `members` field

 The `members` field define which packages are members of the workspace:

 ```toml
 members = ["member1", "path/to/member2"]
 ```

 The `members` field accepts entries to be given in relative path with respect to the workspace root.

-### Some forc commands that supports workspaces
+## Some forc commands that supports workspaces

 * `forc build` - Builds an entire workspace.
 * `forc deploy` - Builds and deploys all deployable members (i.e, contracts) of the workspace in the correct order.